soumas/drift/docs/content/sql_api/extensions.md

 The generator can't know about the sqlite3 library your database is talking to though, so it makes a pessimistic assumption of using an old sqlite3 version without any enabled extensions by default.
-When using a package like `sqlite3_flutter_libs`, you get the latest sqlite3 version with the json1 and fts5 extensions enabled.
+In most setups however, the `sqlite3` package would bundle the latest SQLite version with the json1 and fts5 extensions enabled.
 You can inform the generator about this by using [build options](../generation_options/index.md).

 ## json1